 Initial training was provided during nine days for a group of 20-30 staff (not all were attending all the time).
 This training included a translation into Khmer of selected parts of the questionnaire, and a field test in a village outside Phnom Penh where the participants performed test interviews in 16 households.
 The experiences from this exercise were followed up during the course.
 The course also included general aspects on survey methodology and ways of controlling for errors.
 Many of the findings from this training served as input to later stages.

 The training was designed with this in mind.
-The first group was trained in October 2003 while the second group was trained in November 2003 using premises at the NIS head office.
 Training of the first group was provided in English by a WB consultant and simultaneously interpreted in Khmer by the appointed NIS officer.
 The second group was trained by NIS only.

 Common was that the supervisors were first trained during one week, and then jointly with their interviewers for two weeks.
 Before all fieldwork months the group in turn was gathered at the NIS to walk through the questionnaire and manuals in order to correct errors that were detected during the briefing sessions or the monitoring operations, and to learn how to handle any changes that were introduced to the survey instruments.